MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 As of Visual Studio 2019 version 16.2, modules are not fully implemented in the Microsoft C++ compiler.
 You can use the modules feature to create single-partition modules and to import the Standard Library modules provided by Microsoft.
 To enable support for modules, compile with `/experimental:modules` and `/std:c++latest`.
 In a Visual Studio project, right-click the project node in **Solution Explorer** and choose **Properties**.
 Set the **Configuration** drop-down to **All Configurations**, then choose **Configuration Properties** > **C/C++** > **Language** > **Enable C++ Modules (experimental)**.

-Modules must be compiled with the [/Ehsc](../build/reference/eh-exception-handling-model.md) and [/MD](../build/reference/md-mt-ld-use-run-time-library.md) options.
+A module and the code that consumes it must be compiled with the same compiler options.

 ## Consume the C++ Standard Library as modules